nodejs/admin/Moderation-Policy.md

 * Accounts that are reasonably believed to be bots (other than bots authorized by both TSC and CommComm) are subject to immediate Blocking.

-Note that Moderating non-Collaborator posts can often lead to retaliation or escalation of inappropriate behavior by the individual whose post is being Moderated.
-This is true primarily of individuals whose intent is to harass, disrupt or annoy individual members of the community.
-In such cases, it is best to handle the Moderation as quickly and as quietly as possible without drawing any further undue attention to the Post in question.

 ### Temporary Interaction Limits

 The Moderation Team may, at their discretion, choose to enable GitHub's